Exploring Entropic Orders: High Temperature Continuous Symmetry Breaking, Chiral Topological States and Local Commuting Projector Models

-A folklore in nonzero temperature quantum systems is that at sufficiently high temperature the system belongs to phase without any order.
-This is substantiated by the property that the Gibbs state for system with bounded energy will approach the maximally mixed state at sufficiently high temperature $T\rightarrow\infty$, i.e. $\beta=1/T\rightarrow 0$:\cite{Kliesch:2014bxj,Bakshi:2024cqr}\footnote{ Throughout the discussion we will adopt the units where $k_B=1$. }
+\textit{Introduction. } A folklore is that at sufficiently high temperature a quantum system belongs to phase without any order.
+This is substantiated by the property that the Gibbs state for system with bounded energy will approach the maximally mixed state at sufficiently high temperature $T\rightarrow\infty$, i.e. $\beta=1/T\rightarrow 0$ (we will adopt the units where $k_B=1$):\cite{Kliesch:2014bxj,Bakshi:2024cqr}

+More precisely, \cite{Bakshi:2024cqr} shows that for tensor product Hilbert space with finite local Hilbert space, and the Hamiltonian is a sum of local term $H=\sum H_i$ such that $|H_i|\leq c$ is uniformly bounded by some constant $c$, then there is a critical temperature above which the Gibbs state becomes trivial.
+This is called ``sudden death of thermal entanglement''.

-This property can be violated if the Hamiltonian can have arbitrarily high energy.
-Indeed, it was discovered in recent literature \cite{Han:2025eiw,Huang:2025gvi,Tsao:2026hle,Andriolo:2026udg} that in system with bosons whose particle number can be arbitrarily high $n=0,1,2\cdots$, there can be entropic order -- the Gibbs state does not approach the maximally mixed state, but instead an ordered state.
-Similar phenomenon is also discovered in quantum field theory, see e.g. \cite{Chai:2020zgq,Chaudhuri:2020xxb,Bajc:2020gpa,Liendo:2022bmv,Hawashin:2024dpp,Komargodski:2024zmt}.
-The ordered states at arbitrarily high temperature are due to having higher entropy compared to the disordered states, and they are called {\it entropic orders} in the terminology of \cite{Han:2025eiw}.
-While there exist many constructions for entropic orders including general classical statistical lattice model and examples of quantum field theories, more general mechanisms for entropic quantum lattice models are desirable to explore the landscape of entropic orders.
+This property of Gibbs state can be violated if the local Hamiltonian is not bounded.
+Indeed, it was discovered in recent literature \cite{Han:2025eiw,Huang:2025gvi,Tsao:2026hle,Andriolo:2026udg} that in system with bosons whose particle number can be arbitrarily high $n=0,1,2\cdots$, there can be entropic order -- the Gibbs state does not approach the maximally mixed state, but instead ordered.
+Similar phenomenon is also discovered in quantum field theory \cite{Chai:2020zgq,Chaudhuri:2020xxb,Bajc:2020gpa,Liendo:2022bmv,Hawashin:2024dpp,Komargodski:2024zmt}.
+The ordered states at arbitrarily high temperature are enabled by higher entropy compared to the disordered states, and they are called {\it entropic orders} in \cite{Han:2025eiw}.
+While there exist many constructions for entropic orders including classical statistical lattice models and quantum field theories, more general mechanisms for entropic quantum lattice models are desirable to explore the landscape of entropic orders.

-In this work, we present two general methods for constructing quantum lattice models that exhibit entropic orders at high temperature from a given quantum lattice model that exhibits low-temperature order: \begin{itemize} \item[1. ] Hamiltonian coupled to ordered bosons.
-We need the original Hamiltonian model to be frustration free.
-The entropic order is shown in theorem \ref{thm:orderedbos}.

-\item[2. ] Hamiltonian coupled to general bosons, but the original Hamiltonian is a sum of local commuting projectors.
-The entropic order is shown in theorem \ref{thm:localcommutingprojector}. \end{itemize} Both methods apply to any space dimensions and any lattice.
-We illustrate our method with various explicit models, including high temperature Heisenberg ferromagnetism and high temperature chiral topological orders, as well as high temperature entropic topological orders from non-chiral topological orders described by local commuting projector models.
-Special cases of the second methods have been discussed in \cite{Han:2025eiw,Tsao:2026hle}.